 Homemade simple syrups are easy to make and one of the best ways to level up your drinks game.
 This quick lemon simple syrup is ideal in iced tea and mocktails.
 Or try a mint simple syrup that adds a delicious twist to hot chocolate and coffee.

-I’ve seen recipes using butterfly pea flowers to color the syrup.
-But since the flowers turn purple when added to citrus, you then need to get some alkaline water and keep the pH of the syrup balanced in order to keep the flowers from turning the syrup purple instead of blue.
+I’ve seen recipes using butterfly pea flowers to color the syrup, but I would not recommend this.
+Since the flowers turn purple when added to citrus, you need to use alkaline water and keep the pH of the syrup balanced in order to keep the flowers from turning the syrup purple instead of blue.

 Try These Tropical Drink Recipes